wes-chen/build-a-website/README.md

 This is a course that will take place over 12 weeks.

-The first two weeks will deal making your own Github account, with Github Desktop, and Github Pages.
+The first two weeks will deal with making your own Github account, with Github Desktop, and Github Pages.

 The next ten weeks will cover basic fundamentals of HTML, CSS, and a little Javascript.